 At the first meeting, we will talk through the issues concerning you.
 You can then decide whether further counselling is the best way forward.
 Some people find one or two sessions helpful, whilst others decide they would like to come for further sessions over a period of weeks.
 Sessions usually last for 50 minutes and are usually weekly but can be flexible when needed.
 I can offer help and support in a wide range of issues such as eating disorders, bereavement, self-harming, relationship difficulties, work and study stress, or home-sickness.
 Meetings are confidential and information is not shared without your permission, except in very extreme circumstances where your safety or the safety of others is at risk.

-I see students in my room, CAV G11, which is accessed via the black door in the garden opposite the Cavendish south doors.
-I am in College on Tuesdays, Wednesdays and Thursdays and you can book an appointment by emailing me on email@example.com.
+I see students in my room, Queens Wing 109, which is on the first floor.
+I am in College on Tuesdays, Wednesdays and Thursdays and you can book an appointment by emailing me on firstname.lastname@example.org.
 I may not always be able to see you immediately, so while you are waiting you may find one of the topic-specific groups run by the University Counselling Service, or their self-help leaflets (which can be accessed online) extremely helpful in the short term.